Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Conclusion

 \section{Conclusion}

-In this paper, we identify that SLMs are prone to getting lost in multi-turn conversations, which leads to inconsistent speaking styles across turns.
-We also demonstrate that SLMs may remember the instruction when asked, but fail to perform it explicitly.
-Additionally, we demonstrate that placing style instructions in system messages results in a significant performance drop.
+In this paper, we identify that SLMs suffer from~\textit{style amnesia} in multi-turn conversations, which leads to inconsistent speaking styles across turns.
+We also demonstrate that SLMs can recall the instruction when asked, but fail to perform it explicitly.
+Additionally, we show that placing style instructions in system messages does not help maintain speaking styles, even though system messages are designed for global, conversation-level settings.

-Built upon a robust text-only LLM backbone, their ability to memorize speaking style is already relatively strong.
-However, since the text-only LLM lacks the module to adjust speaking style, SLMs' ability to maintain consistent style gains little benefit from text-only pretraining.
-These observations reflect that further learning is required when developing SLMs.
+SLMs exhibit a relatively strong ability to memorize specified speaking styles.
+However, the retention of stylistic information does not necessarily translate into stylistic expression at generation time.
+Closing this gap between style retention and stylistic control remains an important direction for future research.
 We hope these findings offer valuable insights for the community and contribute to the development of more reliable SLMs.